Kartones/pbrr/README.md

 Also, a `settings-v2.json` file will be generated.
 Inside it, you can add urls to the skip urls setting (e.g. if a feed is not working with PBRR).
 It's a list of strings, you can manually add new entries, for example `"https://site-to-skip.test"`.

-Another "internal hack" you can do inside the settings file is add new entries under the `category_emoji_icons` block, for example: "`"category_emoji_icons": {"id-NewsGames": "🎮"}`" and it will render the emoji (really a prefix) before the corresponding category title.
+Another "internal hack" you can do inside the settings file is add new entries under the `category_emoji_icons` block, for example: "`"category_emoji_icons": {"News - Games": "🎮"}`" and it will render the emoji after the site if its category matches.

 ## Development